adrabarek/zamek-sublime/README.md

 Opens a text prompt.
 After inputting a valid path, recursively searches for `*.zamek` files and adds them to Zamek.

-### Removing notes
+#### Removing notes

 | Command Panel | Command | Keyboard shortcut |
 |:---:|:---:|:---:|
 | `Zamek: Delete Note` | `zamek_delete_note` | `ctrl + alt + shift + d` |

 Removes the note file from disk.
-All links to this note are removed from other notes.
+Links in other notes are updated.